nwinn-student/luau-creator/README.md

 ## Technical Details

 The format used to serialize the dataset is located in [FORMAT.md](./FORMAT.md).
+The design process and behind the scenes work can be found in [DESIGN_PROCESS.md](./DESIGN_PROCESS.md).

 <details>
 <summary>Types defined for use in Creator</summary>